dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 fear this all the more.
 Commerce is everything and the power to control commerce is the power to control everything.
 Extend this power worldwide and you'll begin to understand why conservatives might be
-nervous: they hold American sovereignty higher than any international institution.
+nervous: they traditionally hold American sovereignty higher than any international institution.

 Combined with the ability to conduct climate-policy-fueled insider trading, it's no wonder that conservatives are hesitant to move